 to success or failure in the enterprise.
-His livestock-mindedness is an asset that contributes to stability if hog prices and production costs are not in tune.
+His livestock-mindedness is an asset that contributes to stability if hog price and production costs are not in tune.
 The adaptability of hogs to each individual farm is determined by a number of factors.
-The size of the farm, the avail-
+The size of the farm, the availability of suitable forage crops, the possibility of growing crops to be